Winter in Korea | 27 Incredible Places to Visit in Korea during Winter [UPDATED 2023]

 A weekly visit to the humble neighbourhood mogyoktang or bathhouse is on most Koreans’ agendas, for relaxation, revitalization and a skin-bruising scrub.
 Consisting of hot tubs, saunas and a cold plunge pool, it’s an ideal way to recharge the body and spirit in the depths of a winter in Korea.

 A visit there is not for the faint of heart though, since the entire experience is enjoyed completely in the buff.
 If that thought is too much for you, you can check out a jjimjilbang, which offers both the naked bath house area PLUS a clothed area with various dry saunas and entertainment areas.

 If you’re looking for something really special, the newest jjimjilbang on the block is Cimer at Paradise City.
 Expats and Seoulites are raving about the incredible saunas and photo-friendly scenes at this modern jjimjilbang in Incheon.
 It’s sure to heal your aching winter bones.

-Places to visit during Winter in Korea to Escape the Cold
+Winter in Korea | Places to Escape the Cold

 If you’re one of those people who can’t get warm, no matter what, here’s a few places to visit in winter, that are designed just for you.